RobK/photobox-downloader/README.md

  - `authCookieValue` - "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" - The value of the "pbx_www_photobox_xx" cookie.

 `callback` - Function that is called once login operation is complete.
 If unsuccessful, the first parameter will be not null.
-If successful, can now performa any additional operations.
+If successful, can now perform any additional operations.

 __Example__